SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 Perseverance of The Saints: **(1)** The Calvinists view perseverance through the lens of divine monergism, which is a divine preservation or protection **(safe)**; whereas, **(2)** Arminians view perseverance as a synergistic activity, or by faithful human efforts **(unsafe)**.
 Chuck Smith seemed to be implying the safer Calvinistic stance.

-> &ldquo;**We do believe in the perseverance of the saints (true believers)**, but are deeply concerned about sinful lifestyles and rebellious hearts among those who call themselves "Christians"... **Apparently there are many who claim to be believers that in fact are not.**&rdquo; &mdash; Chuck Smith
+> &ldquo;**Apparently there are many who claim to be believers that in fact are not.**... **We do believe in the perseverance of the saints (true believers)**, but are deeply concerned about sinful lifestyles and rebellious hearts among those who call themselves "Christians."&rdquo; &mdash; Chuck Smith

 **(3)** There is another stance called &ldquo;*Once saved always saved*.&rdquo; While true in its wording, it falls short in its implication.
 It's an illogical and unscriptural stance because it allows for extreme examples, like the following: